lendunistus/wiiuvcextract-guide/index.md

 ## Issues

-If your having issues join the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh) or read below. (if your issue is not present below join the Nintendo Homebrew Discord and ask for help in **#wiiu-assistance**)
+If you are having issues, read below.
+(If your issue is not present below, join the [Nintendo Homebrew Discord Server](https://discord.gg/C29hYvh) and ask for help in **#wiiu-assistance**)

 ### Nintendo Wii